 Fuxin, China, 1980

 From Sun Xun’s early oeuvres, through to his most recent pieces, one comes to identify various protagonists that repeatedly appear in his probing chronicles.
 The mosquito, for example, which sucks on the blood of mammals and primarily of men to survive, was the subject of “Insect Archeological” (2005) and reappears periodically in works such as “Requiem” (2007).
 The incontestable central figure of his narratives, however, is the magician, which Sun Xun has remarked is “the only legal liar” .
-From “Lie” (2006) to “Magician Party” (2008) and “Beyond-Ism” (2010), the magician appears, over and over, as a well-suited dark figure, representative of humanity’s willing submission to falsehood.
+From “Lie” (2006) to “Magician Party” (2008), “Beyond-Ism” (2010) and “Reconstruction of the Universe” (2016), the magician appears, over and over, as a well-suited dark figure, representative of humanity’s willing submission to falsehood.

 “Sun Xun：There is no standard in art” ArtWorld interview with Sun Xun, China Contemporary Art Award, 2010, p.
 267

-A book written by a US missionary in 1914, later passed to Sun Xun by a friend of him.
+A book written by a US missionary in 1914, later passed to Sun Xun by a friend of his.